 Top 10 Spanish Concepts You Won’t Find in English

-I’ve gathered a list of common words and phrases that aren’t found in English, so you can learn a bit more about our culture through language.
+I’ve gathered a list of common Spanish concepts that aren’t found in English, so you can learn a bit more about Latin American culture through language.

 Hoy, en sobremesa, me contaron de la graduación de mi vecina.

-Today, after eating, I was told about my neighbor’s graduation.
+Today, after eating, they told me about my neighbor’s graduation.

 2. Buen Provecho

-So I just finished having lunch, but there’s always room for dessert!
-Unfortunately, my sweet tooth got the better of me and I ate too much pan dulce.
-Now there are leftovers that can’t go to waste, so I offer them to my friend Sammy and tell her I can’t possibly have another bite, ‘estoy empalagado.’
-Empalagar is a word used when you’ve had something so sweet you can’t even smell sugar anymore.
+Empalagar is a word for when you’ve had something so sweet you can’t even look at anything with sugar anymore.
 When something is ‘empalagoso’ it means that it is very sweet, and probably best accompanied by coffee or water.

 Este pastel está muy empalagoso. ¿Me pasas un cafecito para acompañar, por favor?